 San Diego Sole Custody Lawyers

 Divorce is a highly emotional time for everyone, but it is especially difficult when children are involved.
 In some cases, joint custody is a not a viable option for some families, and the San Diego child custody attorneys at Mattis Law, A.P.C. can help you reach the best outcome for you and your children as smoothly as possible.
 Please contact our office to learn more about your legal rights and options.

 Call (858) 328-4400 today for a comprehensive consultation.
-We are more than happy to answer your questions and help you make an informed decision about your child's future.
+We are more than happy to answer your questions about sole custody in San Diego and help you make an informed decision about your child's future.

 Now that your relationship with your former spouse or partner has dissolved, you need to make new arrangements for how best to raise and protect your child.
 Whether your ex-spouse or partner is no longer fit to parent or other factors are interfering with his or her ability to assume shared custody, you may be able to obtain sole custody of your child.